stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

 ~~~

 ## Create the psd visualization collection
-Create a collection named *psd visualization* and add the collection node `create psd images* to the collection.
+Create a collection named *psd visualization* and add the collection node `create psd images` to the collection.

 {% include insert_image.html key="create-collection" %}

 ## Edit the create psd images preferences
 Open the `create psd images` preferences dialog using the context menu in the collection listbox.
-Enter the following parameters and confirm them by clicking the `OK` button.
+Enter the following parameters in the three available pages and confirm them by clicking the `OK` button.

-### input
+### select input

 psd data directory
 : Select the output directory of the [psd computation][chap-psd-compute] collection.
 The directory *containing* the psd directory has to be selected.
 In my case this directory is located in `/home/stefan/tutorial/psysmon_output/psd_data/smi-mr.sm-psysmon-tutorial-psd_20220809_134207_310452-time_window_looper`.

 start time
-: The start time from which the visualization should start (2018-10-25T00:00:00).
+: The start time of the visualization (2018-10-25T00:00:00).

 end time
 : The end time of the visualization (2018-11-02T00:00:00).